jnmorse/react-webpack/README.md

 -   install needed packages by running `npm install`.

--   To start the dev server run `npm run serve`.
+-   To start the server run `npm start`.

 -   To build production files use `npm run build`.